On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Main results

 In \cite{PLMS}, membership of the partial derivatives of RIFs in the $H^{\mathfrak{p}}(\mathbb{D}^2)$ was completely characterized in terms of a geometric quantity called \textit{contact order}, which informally measures the speed at which the zero sets of the slice functions $z_1\mapsto \varphi(z_1,\zeta_2)$ and $z_2\mapsto \varphi(\zeta_1,z_2)$ approach $\mathbb{T}$.
 We review this notion in detail in Section \ref{Section 3} but emphasize here that this is a characteristic of the underlying polynomial $p$.

-The main result we obtain in the present paper is a characterization for the membership in $\mathcal{D}_{1,1,\alpha}(\mathbb{D}^2)$ of RIFs whose denominator polynomials satisfy a condition on their local Weierstrass-Puiseux factorizations.
+The main result we obtain in the present paper is a characterization for the membership in $\mathcal{D}_{1,1,\alpha}(\mathbb{D}^2)$ of RIFs.
 The statement is again formulated in terms of the contact order of a RIF, and is strikingly similar to the corresponding result concerning $H^{\mathfrak{p}}$-membership of partial derivatives, see \cite[Theorem 4.1]{PLMS}.